Skip to Content

 You can find a full list, including flavor profiles, in my post on the best tasting heirloom tomato varieties

 Most heirloom tomatoes are of the indeterminate variety.
 This means they produce all season long, until frost sets in.
-It also means they get quite tall, so get a nice and sturdy trellis or stake if you decide to go this route.
+It also means they get quite tall, so get a nice and sturdy trellis or stake to place in your container.

 Best Chile Peppers for Salsa